Analysis | NFL Week 1 ATS picks: The top games worth betting on

 Pick: Dallas Cowboys +3

 Carolina’s offensive line ranks 21st entering the season and will need to replace Andrew Norwell after his offseason departure to the Jacksonville Jaguars.
-Norwell allowed zero sacks over 1,066 snaps and was PFF’s highest-rated pass-blocking guard in 2017, leaving a gaping hole on passing plays.
+Norwell allowed zero sacks over 1,066 snaps and was PFF’s highest-rated pass-blocking guard in 2017.

 The Cowboys defensive front, particularly Demarcus Lawrence, should have a huge day against the Panthers’ offensive line.
 Lawrence, playing on the franchise tag this season, produced 15 sacks, 12 hits and 52 hurries in 2017 per Pro Football Focus and is set to anchor the eighth-best pass-rushing unit this season.

 The three games above represent my best plays of the week because my analysis shows the point spreads are the most divergent from what I expect to happen once the teams take the field.
-One of the reasons the house wins so often is because bettors try to make too many plays when the odds aren’t in their favor.
+One reason the house wins so often is because bettors try to make too many plays when the odds aren’t in their favor.
 This makes trying to pick every single NFL game something of a fool’s errand.
-While the three games above not yield the results my model predicts, the odds should be in my favor, which is why I think they’re worth a bet.
+The odds should be in my favor in the three games above, which is why I think they’re worth a bet.
 Below you’ll find our chart predicting the betting edge for every game.

-You may be part of an NFL pick’em pool though, which requires you to choose winners in a minimum or all of the league’s games each week.
+You may be part of an NFL pick’em pool though, which requires you to choose winners in all of the league’s games each week.
 In that case, or if you are just interested in some action on the other matchups, which, in my opinion, have a higher degree of risk, here are my selections based on the same analytic framework.
 To be clear though, I’d pass on these bets.

 The remaining games